aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

 Today I will show you how to fully defeat these adverts in a few short steps.

 ## How does this work?
-Twitch and Amazon to an extent for various reasons whether political of finical do not run ad markets in certain countries which means if you are from these countries, you do not see a single advertisement.
-We are going to use either a VPN or a VPS which is located inside one of these countries to trick Twitch into thinking we’re from their and by result they will not show us a single advertisement.
+Twitch, and to some extent Amazon, for various political or financial reasons, do not run ad markets in certain countries.
+This means that if you are from these countries, you do not see a single advertisement.
+We are going to use either a VPN or a VPS located within one of these countries to trick Twitch into thinking we're from there, and as a result, they will not show us any advertisements.

-My example will use a VPN and a docker stack of Tailscale and Gluten to provide the differing location and Tailscale newly introduced ‘App connectors’ to mean we only use the VPN when we are on Twitch and only for Twitch.
+My example will use a VPN and a Docker stack of Tailscale and Gluetun to provide the differing location, and Tailscale's newly introduced "App connectors" to ensure we only use the VPN when we are on Twitch and only for Twitch.

 ## Prerequisites
 You will need: